This article was written in collaboration with the Council for Estate Agencies. All views expressed are the independent opinion of DollarsAndSense.sg

 # 1 Difficulty Of Selling A Property

 Not all properties are built equal.
 Some properties are just naturally going to be more difficult to sell than others.
-An older HDB flat, which is a distance away from the nearest MRT station, is typically going to be more challenging to sell compared to a newer HDB flat situated in a prime location.
+An older HDB flat, which is a distance away from the nearest MRT station, is likely going to be more challenging to sell compared to a newer HDB flat situated in a prime location.

 While the older HDB flat may be priced lower (e.g. $300,000) than the newer flat (e.g. $600,000), it could be harder to sell the older flat.
 Now, if commission rates were to be equal for both flats (e.g. 1.5%), facilitating the sale of the older flat will earn the property agent a lower commission ($4,500) compared to the newer flat ($9,000).